itinance/react-native-fs/README.md

 ### `promise unlink(filepath)`

 Unlinks the item at `filepath`.
-If the item does not exists, an error will be thrown.
+If the item does not exist, an error will be thrown.

 The promise resolves with an array, which contains a boolean and the path that has been unlinked.
 Tip: use `spread` to receive the two arguments instead of a single array in your handler.